| Copyright American Psychiatric Association

 taking two or more.
 Does this reflect an epidemic of ADHD or an

+epidemic of diagnostic and therapeutic fashion?
 APA meetings are permeated by pharmaceutical companies' effective

 marketing.
 Our enthusiasm for biological psychiatry leads to